muy31/Session-Placer/README.md

 # Session-Placer
 A notebook I created to demonstrate one way to assign students, participants, or attendees to scheduled sessions by preference and without going over max session capacity.
+Created for implementation by Yale Africa Innovation Sympoisum (https://www.yaleafricainnovation.org/).

 ### How to run:
 1. Make sure all the innovation lab data and their schedules, are uploaded in the format shown in "Example Workshop List.